Choosing the Best Turf for Dogs

 Our go-to artificial grass options for dog owners

 We’ve trialled and tested dozens of products over the years.
 For families with dogs, we recommend ranges that tick all the boxes above, with added features like odour-neutralising infills and antimicrobial backing.
 These little details make a huge difference in how your yard smells and feels.
+Choosing the right grass variety is essential for creating lawns that are pest resistant and great underfoot for both pets and people.

 When we install artificial grass for dog owners, we always tailor the base preparation to suit pets.
 That means a solid yet permeable crushed rock base, geofabric to prevent weeds, and sometimes even a layer of deodorising sand depending on the property’s needs.
+Establishing a new lawn with the right base preparation helps ensure long-term durability, especially for active dogs.

 Common mistakes to avoid when buying artificial grass for dogs